Convex-Dev/convex.cljc/README.md

 - All source is located under the `./src` directory of each project or subproject
 - Source is subdivided by language (eg. `clj`, `cvx`) and then by purpose (eg. `main`, `test`)
 - All scripts and tasks are located and executed at the root of this repository
-- All namespaces and source files are properly documented

 ## Conventions